Murciano207/SpookFinance-docs/guides/creating-a-smart-pool.md

 #### Similar Pools

 Note the "similar pools" information block in the example above.
 If there are already pools with the same tokens with similar weights, it might be better to add liquidity to those instead of creating a new pool.
 We discourage having many similar pools, since it fragments liquidity and leads to higher slippage for traders.
 Large liquidity pools \(especially with relatively low fees\), provide the best experience for traders.
-It has also become quite expensive to deploy pools in this era of all-time high ETH and gas prices!
+It has also become quite expensive to deploy pools in this era of all-time high BNB and gas prices!

 #### Amounts entry